Ibotta/url_builder_app/.github/CONTRIBUTING.md

 1) `zcli apps:validate dist` -- Validate the app and manifest.
 1) `zcli apps:create dist` -- This will upload the app after validation to your Zendesk Instance.

-## Updating the App with zcli
+## Updating the App

-To update the app, you can use `zcli apps:update dist` after building.
+To update the app, you can use `zcli apps:update dist` after the initial upload and creation of the app.

 ## Generating a ZIP file